 Continuous end-to-end sequencing of PIs is the metronome of the Agile Release Train.
 ART assets grow continuously and incrementally.
-Releasing solutions, however, is a separate concern, which is covered in the Release and Develop on Cadence, Release Any Time companion articles.
+Releasing solutions, however, is a separate concern, which is covered in the Release on Demand article.
 With these principles, programs and/or value streams are free to establish the best product development rhythm, continuously building incremental functionality.
 The business is free to deploy releases as and when the business or market requires.

 Executing the Program Increment

 When it comes to execution, a sequence of program events creates a closed-loop system to “keep the train on the tracks,” as illustrated in Figure 2.
 Each program event is described in the sections below.